-Normally the amplifier is supplied set for a nominal line voltage of 240V.
+When supplied, normally the amplifier is set for a nominal mains voltage of 240V.
 There might be exceptions in cases of special delivery and then the voltage set is noted in the Table of Individual Data (Table 2-1).
-If your power line has a different nominal voltage, it will be necessary for you to contact your dealer.

 AMP s/n

 Tube s/n

 Voltage Selector VAC